Off view

 Photo by Jerry L. Thompson

-Tomio Miki, who exhibited among a group of avant-garde, politically active artists in Tokyo in the late 1950s and early 1960s, settled in 1963 on the human ear as his primary sculptural subject for the next several years.
-He often depicted them individually, on a giant scale, as represented in the work at Storm King.
-Sometimes he combined ears with other elements, such as spoons or colored lights, or made series of them set in rows or in boxes.
-Miki spoke quixotically about his choice of the ear, saying that it originated in an “experience in a train, when, for no reason, I suddenly felt myself surrounded by hundreds of ears trying to assault me.
+Tomio Miki exhibited his work as part of a group of avant-garde, politically active artists in Tokyo in the late 1950s and early 1960s.
+He settled in 1963 on the human ear as his primary sculptural subject and remained focused on ears for the next several years, often depicting them individually and on a giant scale, as represented by his work at Storm King.
+He sometimes combined ears with other elements, such as spoons or colored lights, or made series of them set in rows or in boxes.
+Miki mused about his choice of the ear, saying that it originated in an “experience in a train, when, for no reason, I suddenly felt myself surrounded by hundreds of ears trying to assault me.
 This personal episode, however, wouldn’t be any precise answer to why I make ears.
 I can hardly say I chose the ear.
 More precisely, isn’t it that the ear chose me?”